 In this paper, we perform Bayesian variable selection with an uninformative spike-and-slab prior on the regression parameters, which has not yet been used in the high-dimensional setting.
-We focus on MAP estimation of regression parameters, latent variable selection indicators, and the residual variance.
-We use a quasi Parameter-Expanded Expectation-Conditional-Maximization (PX-ECM) which is a combination of the ECM \citep{MenRub92,MenRub93,vanetal95} and PX-EM \citep{Liuetal98}.
+We focus on MAP estimation of regression parameters and the residual variance, along with the posterior expectation of latent variable selection indicators.
+We use a quasi Parameter-Expanded Expectation-Conditional-Maximization (PX-ECM), which is a combination of the ECM \citep{MenRub92,MenRub93,vanetal95} and PX-EM \citep{Liuetal98}.
 With the standard EM, the M-step would require optimization with respect to the high-dimensional regression parameter, which is not feasible with uninformative priors.
-Here, the ECM is used to break the M-step into a coordinate-wise optimization procedure.
-The PX portion of the algorithm adds a parameter which scales the impact of the remaining predictor variables.
-Unlike other coordinate-wise optimization approaches, this does not assume the impact of other predictor variables is fixed.
-The benefits of this formulation are that the impact of the remaining predictor variables only needs to be known up to a multiplicative constant, we can account for the increase in variability due to the dependence between the predictor and the impact of the remaining predictor variables, and it adds stability to the algorithm.
+The ECM breaks the M-step into computationally simple coordinate-wise (predictor level) optimizations.
+Within the optimization for a given predictor, the PX portion adds a parameter that scales the impact of the remaining predictor variables.
+Unlike other coordinate-wise optimization approaches, this does not assume that the impact of remaining predictor variables is fixed.
+The benefits of this formulation are that the impact of the remaining predictor variables only needs to be known up to a multiplicative constant, we can account for the increase in uncertainty due to the dependence between a given predictor and the impact of the remaining predictor variables, and it adds stability to the algorithm.